Designing great neighbourhoods:

-What do children think?
+what do children think?

 The forum commenced by engaging in conversation with the experts themselves – local children of the Caboolture State Primary School.
 By the end of the day, no adult in the room had any doubt that children are both acutely aware of their built environment and able to creatively contribute with solutions that enhance their communities.
-So, when it comes to the design of our neighbourhoods, what do children want?
+So, when it comes to the design of our neighbourhoods, what do children think?

-Image: Children discussing their local neighbourhood with each other.
+Image: Children discussing their local neighbourhood

 Empowering children to voice their needs and concerns